linode/docs/docs/tools-reference/linux-system-administration-basics.md

 Web developers and editors often use the FTP protocol to transfer and manage files on a remote system.
 FTP, however, is very insecure and inefficient for managing the files on a system when you have SSH access.

-If you're new to Linux systems administration, consider our "[Tools & Reference](/docs/tools-reference/)" section and articles including: [installing and using WinSCP](/docs/networking/file-transfer/transfer-files-winscp), [using rsync to synchronize files](/docs/linux-tools/utilities/rsync) and [using SSH and the terminal](/docs/using-linux/using-the-terminal).
+If you're new to Linux systems administration, consider our "[Tools & Reference](/docs/tools-reference/)" section and articles including: [installing and using WinSCP](/docs/networking/file-transfer/transfer-files-winscp), [using rsync to synchronize files](/docs/linux-tools/utilities/rsync) and [using SSH and the terminal](/content/using-linux/using-the-terminal).

-{: .caution}
+{{< caution >}}
->If you are giving other users access to upload files to your server, consider the [security implications](/docs/security/basics) of all additional access that you grant to third parties.
+If you are giving other users access to upload files to your server, consider the [security implications](/docs/security/basics) of all additional access that you grant to third parties.
+{{< /caution >}}

 ### Upload Files to a Remote Server